-Records will clearly state where a remote consultation (telephone or video consultation) has occurred (as appropriate) because of the COVID-19 pandemic.
+Records will clearly state where a remote consultation (telephone or video consultation) has occurred.

 All practices and practitioners must ensure they record the patient interaction via the online OPERA platform provided via Primary Eyecare Services.

 The Information Commissioner's office has stated that practitioners need to consider the same kinds of security measures for home working that would be in use in normal circumstances https://ico.org.uk/for-organisations/data-protection-and-coronavirus/